aradi/nanocut/doc/introduction.rst

 * Supercells (3D periodic)

 The program is available under the 2-clause BSD license (see :ref:`sec-license`).
-It is an open source project, so feel free to join it, if you think that some additional features are needed or something could be implemented in a more user friendly way.
+It is an open source project, so feel free to join it;
+especially if you think that some additional features are needed or something could be implemented in a more user friendly way.
 The project is currently hosted under

  `http://bitbucket.org/aradi/nanocut <http://bitbucket.org/aradi/nanocut>`_